 The advisories that protect sensitive populations also protect all other members of the public.

 Choose smaller fish (within the legal size limit).
 Smaller fish within a species tend to have fewer contaminants than older, larger fish, and are sometimes tastier and more tender.

 Choose leaner fish.
 Fish that are higher in fat — Channel Catfish and Carp, for example — will likely have more fat and may have higher levels of PCBs and similar chemicals in their bodies.
 Yellow Perch, Sunfish and Crappies are examples of lean fish.

 Trim and cook your fish properly to reduce risk.
 This is important because all meal advice given in the advisory assumes that this has been done.
 Proper preparation reduces your exposure to organic chemicals like PCBs and certain pesticides.
 More than 50 percent of these contaminants can be eliminated by trimming fatty areas before cooking and by cooking fish in ways that allow fat to drip away.
 Mercury levels cannot be reduced by trimming because mercury binds to protein (the meat portion) of the fish.

-Periodically check this web page or contact the Ohio Department of Health or Ohio EPA for the latest information on Ohio sport fish consumption advisories.
+Periodically check the website or contact the Ohio Department of Health or Ohio EPA for the latest information about Ohio sport fish consumption advisories.